peteroupc/peteroupc.github.io/requests.md

 **Size Reduction Sought:**

 Of the articles in this repository, [**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html) and [**More Random Sampling Methods**](https://peteroupc.github.io/randomnotes.html) combined are very long (about 230 KB in size combined).

+These articles describe numerous algorithms to generate random variates (from discrete and continuous distributions) as well as perform random sampling with and without replacement, shuffling, geometric sampling, and more, assuming a source of "truly" random numbers is available.

-I would like to reduce their size while maintaining the most relevant algorithms for random variate generation.
+I would like to reduce the size of these articles while maintaining the most relevant algorithms for random variate generation.

 Here are my goals for both articles: